-Neuromyelitis optica (NMO), also known as Devic's disease, is a rare condition that affects the spinal cord and the nerves of the eyes (optic nerves).
+Neuromyelitis optica (NMO), also known as Devic's disease, is a rare condition where the immune system damages the spinal cord and the nerves of the eyes (optic nerves).

 NMO can affect anyone at any age, but it's more common in women than men.